reynoldqi/openiam-docker-compose/one-tier/README.md

-# UI
+# One-Tier

-This folder contains an example docker-compose file and instructions on bringing up the ESB via docker-compose.
+This folder contains an example docker-compose file and instructions on bringing up the entire OpenIAM suite via docker-compose.

 ## Setup